 E1.
-Special study options: Identify those programs available at your institution.
-Refer to definitions.
-Accelerated program ☐ Honors program Cooperative (work-study) program ☐ Independent study ☐ Cross-registration ☐ Internships ☐ Distance learning ☐ Liberal arts/career combination ☐ Double major ☐ Student-designed major ☐ Dual enrollment ☐ Study abroad ☐ English as a Second Language ☐ Teacher certification program ☐ Exchange student program (domestic) ☐ Weekend college ☐ External degree program ☐ Other (specify): E2.
+Special study options: Identify those programs available at your inst itution.
+Refer to the glossary fo or definitions. study Areer combination ned major Tication program E2.
 Has been removed from the CDS.
 E3.
-Areas in which all or most students are required to complete some course work prior to graduation: Arts/fine arts ☐ Humanities ☐ Computer literacy ☐ Mathematics ☐ English (including composition) ☐ Philosophy ☐ Foreign languages ☐ Sciences (biological or physical) ☐ History ☐ Social science ☐ Other (describe): Library Collections Report the number of holdings.
-Refer to most recent IPEDS Library Survey, Part D, for corresponding equivalents.
+Areas in which all or most students are required to complete som e course work prior to gradu ation: ☒ Arts/fine arts ☒ Computer literacy ☒ English (including composition) ☒ Foreign languages ☒ History ☒ Social science ☒ Other (describe): al or physical) Library Collections Report the number of holdings.
+Refer to the 1998 IPEDS Academic Libra ries Survey, Part D, for corresp onding equivalents.
 E4.
-Books, serial backfiles, electronic documents, and government documents (titles) that are accessible through the library's catalog: 3,130,179 E5.
-Current serial subscriptions (paper, microform, electronic): 11,216 E6.
-Microforms (units): 1,757,660 E7.
-Audiovisual materials (units): 35,271 F. STUDENT LIFE F1.
-Percentages of first-time, first-year (freshman) students and all degree-seeking undergraduates enrolled in fall 1999 who fit the following categories:

-First-time, first-year Undergraduates
+Books, serial backfiles, electronic documents, and government documents catalog (sum of lines 27 and 29, column 2) E5.
+Current serial subscriptions (paper, microform, electronic): E6.
+Microforms (units): (line 28, column 2) E7.
+Audiovisual materials (units): (line 32, column 2) F. STUDENT LIFE Ε F1.
+Percentages of first-time, first-year (freshman) students and all d 2000 who fit the following categories: egree-seeking undergraduate s enrolled in fall First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident and Percent of men who join fraternities Percent of women who join sororities 35% 37% 38% Percent who live in college-owned, -operated, or -affiliated housing 92% 48%

-(freshman) students

-Percent who are from out of state (exclude internat'l/nonresident aliens) 39 35

-Percent of men who join fraternities 38

-Percent of women who join sororities 42

-Percent who live in college-owned, -operated, or -affiliated housing 92 48

-Percent who live off campus or commute 8 52
+Percent who live off campus or commute

-Percent of students age 25 and older 0 5

-Average age of full-time students 18 21

-Average age of all students (full- and part-time) 18 21
+Average age of all students (full- and part-time)